chenzc24/AMS-IO-Agent/Knowledge_Base/03_DESIGN_BLOCKS/IO_Ring/Core/structured_T28.md

 **CRITICAL - All Digital Domain Pads Must Have 4 Pin Connections:**
 - **EVERY digital domain pad** (including digital IO PDDW16SDGZ and digital power/ground PVDD1DGZ/PVSS1DGZ/PVDD2POC/PVSS2DGZ) **MUST have EXACTLY 4 pin_connection entries**:
   - `VDD`: connects to low voltage power signal
-  - `VSS`: connects to low voltage ground signal
+  - `VSS`: connects to low voltage ground signal (MUST use the same signal name as all other pads' VSS pin_connection in the entire IO ring)
   - `VDDPST`: connects to high voltage power signal
   - `VSSPST`: connects to high voltage ground signal
 - **This applies to ALL digital pads, regardless of whether they are voltage domain providers or digital IO**
 - **Do NOT omit any pin** - all 4 pins are mandatory for every digital domain pad
+- **CRITICAL - VSS Pin Consistency**: The `VSS` pin_connection label must be **identical to the VSS pin_connection used by all analog pads** in the IO ring (the digital domain low voltage VSS provider signal name)

 #### Digital Domain Power/Ground
 - **Standard domain**: `PVDD1DGZ` (standard digital power), `PVSS1DGZ` (standard digital ground)